 Annual Count of FTE

 If you want to know how many employees you had over a period of time, say one year, so that you can compare this year to last year, you’ll need a bit more data.
-You’ll need, for example, a total of all the hours worked by all part-time employees throughout the year, Then, you will need to know what the comparative full-time hours would have been.
+You’ll need, for example, a total of all the hours worked by all part-time employees throughout the year, and then will need to know what the comparative full-time hours would have been.

 Example of an Annual Count

-If your company considers 40 hours to be a full-time work week, then annual full-time hours would be 2,080 (40 * 52 = 2,080.)
+If your company considers 40 hours to be a full-time workweek, then annual full-time hours would be 2,080.
+(40 * 52 weeks= 2,080.)
 Therefore, 2,080 is the average number of work days in a year for an employer open 52 weeks a year.

-Here are other options for average work weeks resulting in a different number of compensable hours per year:
+Here are other examples of average work weeks resulting in a different number of hours per year:

-Here’s how the math would work in four steps for a company with 55 employees, 10 of whom are part-time.
+Here’s how the math would work in four steps for a company with 55 employees, 10 of which are part-time.

 - Determine what your full-time (compensable) hours are per year for a full-time employee.
-For example, if your company expects a 35-hour work week, and compensates employees 52 weeks a year, then full-time hours per year would be 1,820/year (35 * 52 = 1,820).
+For example, if your company expects a 35 hour workweek, and compensates employees 52 weeks a year, then full-time hours per year would be 1,820/year (35 * 52 week = 1820).
 Therefore, we’ll use an example of 1,820 hours.

-NOTE: You could also use the average of 670 hours worked a year by part-time employees to determine how much of an FTE each part-time employee is on average.
-Then multiply that FTE percentage by the number of part-timers (670/1,820 = .368 FTE; 10 x .368 = 3.68 FTE).
+NOTE: (You could also use the average of 670 hours worked a year by part-time employees to determine how much of an FTE each part-time employee is on average and multiply that times the number of part timers (670/1820 = 0.36 FTE; 10 part-time employees x.368 FTE each=3.68 total FTE)

 In this example, you have 55 total employees (your headcount), but only 48.68 FTEs.